SOP stands for standard operating procedure. But don’t let the fancy acronym fool you – they are so much more than just your average training how-to!

 In as much detail as possible, write how someone would do the task.
 (Hint: It should be exactly how you just did it!)

-The goal is to document the SOP super clearly so anyone on your team can do it!
+The goal is to document the SOP The goal is to document the SOP as a series of super-simple steps so anyone on your team can use it to complete the described task!
 This includes the who, what, where, and why – on top of just the how-to.
 Otherwise, you might leave space for interpretation, which could change the outcome.

 Pro Tip: If there’s any niche knowledge or technical jargon that might trip someone up, stop and explain it!